pietrodn/lo-phi/slide.md

 * **Virtualization is increasingly used** in production contexts.
     * Just think about **cloud computing**!
-* Attackers will want to target those VMs \cite{Garfinkel07}.
+* Attackers will want to target those VMs \cite{Garfinkel07}
-* Malware that deactivates in VMs will be less common.
+* Malware that deactivates in VMs will be less common

 # Related and future work